 With the growing numbers of PASconcept users, we have been given the luxury of incredible feedback.
 Among this feedback one key name kept popping up; QuickBooks.
 This provided a unique challenge as some clients use Quickbooks Online and others QuickBooks Pro Desktop.
 Lacking an integration would require users to go through the trouble of double entry and we consider this to be unacceptable.
 So, we rolled up our sleeves and got to work.
-We are proud to announce that as of Sept.
-1st PASconcept is fully integrated with both Quickbooks Online and QuickBooks Pro Desktop.
 But First lets dive into what an API is and how it Works.

 How API's Work: A Helpful Analogy